configcat/docs/website/docs/targeting/targeting-overview.md

 ### User Object

-A user object is a collection of user attributes that can be used to target users.
-You have to pass a user object to the ConfigCat SDK in your application to use the targeting feature.
+A *user object* is a collection of *user attributes* that describe the properties of a user.
+These attributes can be referenced in conditions of targeting rules.
+This is what makes possible to define rules for targeting specific users.
 More about user object [here].

 ## Examples